 It’s always a good idea to retain the services of a lawyer familiar with the nonprofit creation process, too.
 Knowledgeable advisors will be invaluable as you prepare your filings at both the state and federal levels.

-Reasons to incorporate your nonprofit
+Dig deeper: 5 reasons to incorporate your nonprofit

 Your organization will require a minimum amount of money to maintain regular operations.
 Then, there are special projects, unforeseen expenses, and growth to account for.